mitcho/turktools/README.md

 * `decoder.py`
 * `analysis.r`: sample R analysis code

+We have additionally provided sample item files for three of the skeletons in the Examples folder.

 If you would like to host Mechanical Turk-style surveys on your own server instead of using Amazon Mechanical Turk, this can be done using turktools' sister project, [turkserver](https://github.com/mitcho/turkserver).

 The Python tools described here require Python 2.6.x or 2.7.x, available [here](http://python.org).
 Here is how to execute a Python script (here `templater.py`) in different platforms: